dasaptaerwin/iigw2018/README.md

 # instructions

-Please follow these instructions:
+## installation
+Assuming you have Python distribution installed, then please follow these instructions.
+If you don't have it, the easiest way is to install Anaconda Python distribution.
+You can find the download page [here](https://www.anaconda.com/download/) and the tutorial [here](https://www.youtube.com/watch?v=YJC6ldI3hWk).

+## running the code

 1. Download this repository as zip file.
 See the `Download as zip` button.
 2. Extract it locally in your computer.
 Name the folder, for example, `iigw2018`
 3. Go to the folder and
 4. Open file `IIGW2018-Copy1.ipynb` file for the text, code, and outputs.
+Do this if you have python installed properly in your system.
+If you don't have it yet, open the html file `IIGW2018-Copy1.html`.

 We also made a `reveal.js` based slides.
 To use it please do the following: